CloudLabsAI-Azure/openai-end-to-end-baseline/docs/Instructions/Labs/00-GettingStarted-V2.md

 5. If a **Welcome to Microsoft Azure** pop-up window appears, simply click "Maybe Later" to skip the tour.

-6. Click "Next" from the bottom right corner to embark on your Lab journey!
+6. Click "Next" from the bottom right corner to embark on your Lab journey!<br>

    ![Start Your Azure Journey](../media/sc900-image(3).png)